boxblinkracer/phpunuhi/README.md

 ## Export Command

-You can easily export your translations into a CSV file that can be passed on to an external translator or company.
+You can export your translations into a CSV file that can be passed on to an external translator or company.
 Every row will contain the translation key, and every column will be a different translation.

 ```bash